keboola/component-gd-user-management/component_config/component_short_description.md

-A user management application for GD.
+A GoodData User Management application for managing users and data permissions.